-I’m often asked about how to teach young children letters, especially since disagree with using “letter of the week”.
+I’m often asked about how to teach the alphabet to young children, especially since I disagree with using “letter of the week”.
+To answer that question, I always reference using hands-on, engaging activities and real experiences.
+And I always, always, always suggest starting with children’s names.

 Why use the kids’ names to teach?
 Because kids’ names are important to them.
 Which makes total and complete sense when you take a moment to think about it.